opendp/opendp/docs/source/user/combinators.rst

 .. note::

-    This requires a looser trust model, as we cannot verify any correctness properties of user-defined functions.
+    This requires a looser trust model, as we cannot verify any privacy or stability properties of user-defined functions.

     .. doctest::